Kozea/Radicale/DOCS_PRIVACY.md

 This configuration:
 - Stores the database in `/var/lib/radicale/privacy.db`
+- Enables database logging for audit trail and statistics
 - Allows storing names, emails, company, and title by default (disallow = false)
 - Restricts storing phone numbers, photos, birthdays, and addresses by default (disallow = true)